Alvin and the Chipmunks: The Squeakquel

 Narrative Framework

 This structural analysis employs systematic plot point analysis that identifies crucial turning points.
-By mapping Alvin and the Chipmunks: The Squeakquel against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Alvin and the Chipmunks: The Squeakquel within its genre.
+By mapping Alvin and the Chipmunks: The Squeakquel against these established plot points, we can identify how Betty Thomas utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Alvin and the Chipmunks: The Squeakquel within the animation genre.

 Plot Points by Act